aws/sagemaker-python-sdk/docs/model_customization/notifications_setup.rst

 Required IAM Permissions
 --------------------------

-The caller (your IAM role or user) needs these permissions:
+The caller (your IAM role or user) needs these permissions.
+Replace the SNS resource ARN with your actual topic ARN:

 .. code-block:: json